History of automation: from self-moving chariots to business applications

 In 1898, Nikola Tesla held a demonstration of his remote-controlled mobile mechanisms in New York’s Madison Square Garden.
 It was probably the first time people questioned whether robots could replace humans and threaten their livelihoods.
 Today, with over a century of a mind-blowing history of automation behind us, the question still persists.

 But how did it happen?
 Are we still in control of our lives?
 What is our place in this automated world?
 And what are the lessons we still have to learn to get the most out of automation for our businesses and everyday lives?
 When did automation start?
-Let’s try and find the answers to these and other questions in this article.

 When did automation start?